PKU-TANGENT/PKU-TANGENT.github.io/content/authors/zhangjiebin/_index.md

 ---
 # Display name
-title: Hongbo Wang
+title: Jiebin Zhang

 # Is this the primary user of the site?
 superuser: false

 # Username (this should match the folder name)
 authors:
-  - Hongbo Wang
+  - Jiebin Zhang

 user_groups:
-- Alumni
+- Ph.D.
+Students

-weight: 30
+weight: 60

 # Role/position/tagline
-role: -
+role: Ph.D. student (2023 - 2028)

 # Organizations/Affiliations to show in About widget
 organizations: